 Torts - Covers the variety of intentional torts including assault, battery, false imprisonment, trespass, conversion, and invasion of privacy.

 Family Law - Covers marriage, separation, PSS, alimony, equitable distribution, child custody and child support.

 The survey courses include Bankruptcy, Constitutional Law, Administrative Law, and Wills, Trusts & Estates.

-Applicants to the Paralegal Certificate Program must hold either an associate’s degree or a bachelor’s degree.
+Applicants to our North Carolina continuing education Paralegal Certification Program must hold either an associate’s degree or a bachelor’s degree.
 Students must be proficient in basic internet skills, word processing skills, have access to a computer, and be fluent in the English language.

 Tuition (includes materials) = $4,995

 Pay in Full Tuition (includes materials) = $4,745

 Fall schedule: Aug.
 5 through Dec.
 16, Tuesdays & Thursdays, 6-10 pm.
 One to two Saturdays per month, 9 am - 4 pm.